zer0cache/matic-docs/docs/contribute/polygon-architecture.md

 ## Heimdall

-Heimdall is the proof of stake validation layer handles the aggregation of blocks produced by [Bor](/docs/validate/glossary#bor) into a Merkle tree and publishing the Merkle root periodically to the root chain.
-The periodic publishing of snapshots of the Bor sidechain are called [checkpoints](/docs/validate/glossary#checkpoint-transaction).
+Heimdall is the proof of stake validation layer that handles the aggregation of blocks produced by [Bor](/docs/validate/glossary#bor) into a Merkle tree and publishes the Merkle root periodically to the root chain.
+The periodic publishing of snapshots of the Bor sidechain is called [checkpoints](/docs/validate/glossary#checkpoint-transaction).

-Heimdall layer handles the aggregation of blocks produced by Bor into a Merkle tree and publishing the Merkle root periodically to the root chain.
-This periodic publishing is called `checkpoints`.
-For every few blocks on Bor, a validator (on the Heimdall layer):

 1. Validates all the blocks since the last checkpoint.
 2. Creates a Merkle tree of the block hashes.